exercism/elm/README.md

   - Make sure everything is good to go by running all tests with `bin/build.sh`.

+  - If you have [elm-format](https://github.com/avh4/elm-format) installed, you can easily check the project by running `WITH_FORMAT=true bin/build.sh`.
+If you get diffs on exercises other than the one you are working on, please submit a separate pull request.

 - Please do not commit any Elm configuration files or directories inside the exercise, such as `elm-stuff`.
 Please include only the standard `elm-package.json`.

 - Test files should use the following format: